leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/iocp-the-express-version.md

 A common way to solve this is using the technique of wrapping the `WSAOVERLAPPED`structure which is registered with each event \(on our case in the `WSARecv`syscall\) in another data structure which adds context to identify the event that occurred.

 {% hint style="info" %}
 This technique is used both in the [BOOST ASIO](https://www.boost.org/doc/libs/1_42_0/boost/asio/detail/win_iocp_io_service.hpp) implementation of `IOCP`and in `mio`.
-Here is a linkt to the relevant [lines of code in mio's v0.6 branch](https://github.com/tokio-rs/mio/blob/292f26c22603564a21c34de053c6c75a34c6457b/src/sys/windows/selector.rs#L476-L521) \(mio has recently changed to wepoll which avoids IOCP so we need to look at previous versions to look at the implementation\).
+Here is a link to the relevant [lines of code in mio's v0.6 branch](https://github.com/tokio-rs/mio/blob/292f26c22603564a21c34de053c6c75a34c6457b/src/sys/windows/selector.rs#L476-L521) \(mio has recently changed to wepoll which avoids IOCP so we need to look at previous versions to look at the implementation\).
 {% endhint %}

 Now, to do that we take advantage of the fact that when we create a structure with the `#[repr(C)]`attribute and add a field of the type `WSAOVERLAPPED`first, the structure will have the same memory layout as a `WSAOVERLAPPED`struct for the first bytes.